 The Descriptors By Students folder contains 6 pages, each with a different face indicating a level of performance.
-These pages can be used for student generated descriptors.
+These pages can be used for student-generated descriptors.
 There is also a text file of instructions to give you ideas about how to do this.

 To use this rubric kit, you will need software in which you can insert and layer images easily.
-The samples included in this kit are make in PPT and can be edited to fit your needs.
+The samples included in this kit are made in PPT and can be edited to fit your needs.
 Other software, such as Adobe InDesign or Illustrator will also work if you want to start from scratch.

 Here are some basic instructions for starting from scratch: